ahdis/Test/files/MedicationCardDocument.md

 In the following resource "MedicationStatement" the data of the patient's medication are specified

 ### Medication information
-* *id:* Local id of the resource
+* *id:* Local id of the resource (line 2)
-* *text:* Presents the narrative text of the resource
+* *text:* Presents the narrative text of the resource (line 3, 19, 54)
-* *contained:* These resources do not have an independent existence apart from the resource that contains them
+* *contained:* These resources do not have an independent existence apart from the resource that contains them (line 7 to 73)
-* *extension:* Extensions used
-* *indentifier:* Identifiers associated with this Medication Statement that are defined by business processes and/or used to refer to it when a direct URL reference to the resource itself is not appropriate.
-* *status:* A code representing the status of the use of the medication

-* *note:* Provides extra information about the medication statement that is not conveyed by the other attributes
-* *code:* A code (or set of codes) that specify this medication, or a textual description if no code is available.
+* *code:* A code (or set of codes) that specify this medication, or a textual description if no code is available. (line 11, 25, 35, 41, 50, 67)
-* *coding* A reference to a code defined by a terminology system.
+* *coding* A reference to a code defined by a terminology system. (line 12,22, 47)
 * *form* Describes the form of the medication.
-Powder; tablets; capsule.
+Powder; tablets; capsule. (line 21 to 29)
-* *text:* Human readable text
-* *amount:* A relationship of two Quantity values - expressed as a numerator and a denominator.
+* *amount:* A relationship of two Quantity values - expressed as a numerator and a denominator. (line 30 to 36)
-* *ingredigent:*  Particular ingredient of a medication
+* *ingredient:*  Particular ingredient of a medication (line 44 to 71)
-* *strength:* A relationship of two Quantity values - expressed as a numerator and a denominator.
+* *strength:* A relationship of two Quantity values - expressed as a numerator and a denominator (line 56 to 69)

 ```